abrardev99/Interview-questions/README.md

 - What is service Provider in Laravel ?
 - What is Facades in Laravel ?
 - Why we use Eloquent in Laravel ?
+- PHP convert string to array?
+- Find max min from array?

 # SQL related
 - What is group by ?
 - Difference between left join, right join, inner join ?
+- Get second last record from table?
+Or get Nth record of table?

 # JS related (not many because my focus is PHP)
+- Jquery difference between find or child?

 # General questions about web
 - How login / authenticate works ?